 Introduction

 The government of Goa is right now adjusting its policies for setbacks of buildings near highways, which is expected to influence the real estate, road safety, and development planning in the state.
-For a long time, Goa required buildings be at least 20 meters away from roads according to the rule, but the MoRTH now wants this setback to increase to 40 meters.
+For a long time, Goa required buildings to be set at least 20 meters away from roads under existing regulations.
+However, the MoRTH now proposes increasing this setback to 40 meters to enhance road safety and future expansion capacity.
+Nevertheless, since the 20-meter guideline has been in place and used for years in planning, the state government is now considering a middle-ground approach—raising the setback to 30 meters instead.
+This adjustment, therefore, aims to balance development feasibility with safety standards, ensuring both urban growth and compliance with national norms.

 What Is a Highway Setback Policy?